| Many consider the

 unfolds as you zigzag your way down the canal, stopping every so

+often to pick up ever more passengers.
 In places, such as by the Academia Bridge,

 the gondoliers form a flotilla of gullible tourists who are